2022 Michigan elections: Results

+Just weeks after the election, Michigan governor Gretchen Whitmer appointed Kyra Harris Bolden to the Supreme Court to replace Bridget Mary McCormack, who stepped down.

 Ballot initiatives

 Proposal 1

 Proposal 1, the Legislative Term Limits and Financial Disclosure Amendment, was a legislatively-referred constitutional amendment which modified term limits in the Michigan state legislature.
 Previously, legislators were limited to serving three terms in the Michigan House of Representatives and two terms in the Michigan Senate.
 This proposal modified the limit to be a lifetime twelve-year limit for service across both chambers.
 The proposal also increased financial disclosure requirements for various elected officials.
-The proposal passed 66-34.
+The proposal passed 66–34.

 Proposal 2

 Proposal 2, the Right to Voting Policies Amendment, was a citizen-initiated constitutional amendment which changed voting procedures in the state with the intent of making it easier for citizens to vote.
-The proposal passed 60-40.
+The proposal passed 60–40.

 Proposal 3

 Proposal 3, the Right to Reproductive Freedom Initiative, was a citizen-initiated constitutional amendment to protect the right to abortion and contraceptives in the state constitution.
-The proposal passed 57-43.
+The proposal passed 57–43.

 Issues

-Issues occurred in a few locations with part the Ottawa County Clerk's office losing power and requiring a backup generator, due to a error involving a construction crew that was working on nearby power lines, precincts in Ada Township temporarily running out of ballots, tabulator jams in Kent County due to ballots being marked in pen that had not dried, and long lines as polls were closing at City Hall in Grand Rapids.
+Issues occurred in a few locations with part of the Ottawa County Clerk's office losing power and requiring a backup generator, due to an error involving a construction crew that was working on nearby power lines, precincts in Ada Township temporarily running out of ballots, tabulator jams in Kent County due to ballots being marked in pen that had not dried, and long lines as polls were closing at City Hall in Grand Rapids.
+High turnout by college students led to long lines at polling places with polls on the campuses of the University of Michigan in Ann Arbor and Michigan State University in East Lansing staying open long after the polls closed at other places.